Cygnus Resupply Ship Bolted to Station’s Unity Module

-Category: Space Hits: 1Feb.
+Category: Space Hits: 4Feb.
 22, 2021: International Space Station Configuration.
 Five spaceships are attached to the space station including the SpaceX Crew Dragon, the Northrop Grumman Cygnus cargo craft, and Russia’s Progress 75 and 77 resupply ships and Soyuz MS-17 crew ship.

 The Northrop Grumman Cygnus cargo spacecraft was berthed to the International Space Station’s Earth-facing port of the Unity module at 7:16 a.m.
 EST Monday morning and subsequently bolted into place.
 Cygnus will remain at the space station until May, when the spacecraft will depart the station.
 Following departure, the Cygnus will dispose of several tons of trash during a fiery reentry into Earth’s atmosphere.